Economic Inequality is Increasing in the U.S.

 Legislative Branch

 Our legislators work in a system that requires them to spend about half their time raising money.
 In order to raise the enormous sums of money needed to run for office and stay in office, legislators must turn to corporations, PACS, special interest groups, billionaires, and their own political party joint fundraising committees.
-The current system practically requires it.
+In 2020 the top Senate candidate raised more than $138 million and the top House candidate raised more than $34 million.
 Legislators cannot help but be influenced by the needs of the groups that fund them.
 They are dependent on this money for their political survival.

 In working to support the needs of their respective groups of big money contributors, congress has become increasingly divided and unable to govern effectively.
 In 2017 the former Speaker of the House Paul Ryan admitted that his party spent the prior ten years just saying no to whatever was suggested by the democratic President or other legislators.
 “Being against things was easy to do.
 You just had to be against it.”
 When the Republicans took control of both Houses of government in 2017, the Democrats then did their best to just say no. Legislators on both sides appear unable to explore good ideas, work out compromises and pass good legislation.
 “We have to do some soul-searching internally to determine whether or not we are even capable of functioning as a governing body,” said Representative Kevin Cramer, Republican of North Dakota.

-And the proof of this big money influence is in the 2017 tax bill that passed in congress and was signed by the President.
+And the proof of this big money influence is in the 2017 tax bill that was one of the only significant bills passed in Congress from 2017-2020 and signed by the President.

 Judicial Branch